Exponential self-similar mixing by incompressible flows: Introduction

-This work was started during a visit of the first and third authors at the University of Basel.
-Their stay has been partially supported by the Swiss National Science Foundation grants 140232 and 156112.
-The visits of the second author to Pisa have been supported by the University of Pisa PRA project ``Metodi variazionali per problemi geometrici [Variational Methods for Geometric Problems]''.
-The third author was partially supported by the US~National Science Foundation grants DMS~1009713, 1009714, and 1312727.
+\begin{parag*}[Acknowledgments] The first and third authors acknowledge the hospitality of the Department of Mathematics and Computer Science at the University of Basel, where this work was started.
+Their stay was partially supported by the Swiss National Science Foundation grants 140232 and 156112.
+The visits of the second author to Pisa were supported by the University of Pisa PRA project ``Metodi variazionali per problemi geometrici [Variational Methods for Geometric Problems]''.
+The second author was partially supported by the ERC Starting Grant 676675 FLIRT and third author by the US~National Science Foundation grants DMS~1312727 and 1615457. \end{parag*}